noobychris/vga-sync-combiner-audi-rnse/README.md

 The board was made for an Audi RNS-E RGBS input setup.
 The RGB and C-Sync output can be wired to the corresponding RNS-E AV/RGB connector pins.

-The exact pinout depends on the connector and wiring harness used.
-Check the pinout of your RNS-E unit before connecting the board.
-Incorrect wiring, especially on the 5V supply or sync line, can damage connected hardware.

 ## Case